Today's Articles

 *On this date in 1991, the Lena Olive Smith House was placed on the National Register of Historic Places.

-This house in Minneapolis, Minnesota, United States was owned by Lena O. Smith, was a prominent Black civil rights attorney.
-She graduated from William Mitchell College of Law (then the Northwestern College of Law) graduated in 1921.
-Afterward, she opened her own law firm and became the first Black attorney in Minneapolis.
+This house in Minneapolis, Minnesota, United States, was owned by Lena O. Smith, a prominent Black civil rights attorney.
+She graduated from William Mitchell College of Law (then the Northwestern College of Law) in 1921.
+Afterward, she opened her law firm and became the first Black attorney in Minneapolis.

-In her practice, she fought for issues such as equal protection under the law, equal access to housing, and the right to join labor unions.
-As an activist, she was a founder of the Minneapolis Urban League and the first woman president of the Minneapolis chapter of the National Association for the Advancement of Colored People (NAACP) from 1935 through 1939.
+In her practice, she fought for equal protection under the law, equal access to housing, and the right to join labor unions.
+As an activist, she founded the Minneapolis Urban League.
+From 1935 through 1939, she was the first woman president of the Minneapolis chapter of the National Association for the Advancement of Colored People (NAACP).

-The house listed on the National Register of Historic Places is #91001472 and designated as a local landmark in recognition to the African American community in Minneapolis.
+The house, #91001472, is listed on the National Register of Historic Places and designated as a local landmark in recognition of the African American community in Minneapolis.

 New Poem Each Day